numpy/numpy/doc/source/user/basics.ufuncs.rst

 Ufunc methods
 =============

 All ufuncs have four methods.
+They can be found at :ref:`ufuncs.methods`.
 However, these methods only make sense on scalar ufuncs that take two input arguments and return one output argument.
 Attempting to call these methods on other ufuncs will cause a :exc:`ValueError`.

 The reduce-like methods all take an *axis* keyword, a *dtype* keyword, and an *out* keyword, and the arrays must all have dimension >= 1.